jessdiallo/lifetime-trophic-change/README.md

 # Invasive species invoke a lifetime of trophic change in native stream fishes
-## Jessica Diallo and Julian Olden
+Authors:  Jessica Diallo and Julian Olden
-### Supplemental code and data for manuscript in review
+Supplemental code and data for manuscript in review